najam1997/XSS-1/README.md

 This is the beginning of a deliberately vulnerable application series by the name of NUSK Labs, to help the young and upcoming penetration testers to learn hacking.

 ## Pre-Requisites
+1. Basic understanding of Web Apps and cross site scripting is a must.
-Make sure you have python and flask installed.
+2. Make sure you have python and flask installed.
-For Windows, you'll have to download and install **python** as well as **pip** from browser.
+3. For Windows, you'll have to download and install **python** as well as **pip** from browser.
 For Linux, following command would do:
 ```
 sudo apt-get install python
 ```